Goodtoknow TV

 Method

-1. Heat the oven to 180C/mark 4/ Fan 160C.
+1. To make this chocolate cake, heat the oven to 180C/mark 4/ Fan 160C.
 Grease and base-line 2 x 18cm sandwich tins.
 Beat together the butter and sugar until pale.
 In a separate bowl sift the cocoa, flour, baking powder, bicarbonate of soda and a pinch of salt, mix well.
 Add to the creamed butter and sugar.

 2. In a measuring jug whisk together the eggs, vanilla extract, soured cream and syrup.
 Pour over the dry ingredients and beat altogether.